Skip to main content

 • On Mainnet, you have to pay fees with a bridged ETH token.

-• On Testnet, you have to pay with a bridged Goerli ETH token.
+• On Testnet, you have to pay with a bridged Sepolia ETH token.

 • On devnet, you have to pay with a dummy ETH token.